sombdubey/FullStack-MERN-Task-Management-App/README.md

    npm run install-all
    ```

-2. Create a file named ".env" inside the backend folder.
-Add data from .env.example file and substitute your credentials there.
+2. Create a file named ".env" inside the backend folder and substitute your credentials there.

 3. Start the application